Yes, provided they have a suitable exhibition space. Persons without an exhibition space are not eligible to participate.

 No. Berlin Art Week does not contribute to the costs of realising your project.

-The following projects and project spaces were part of the festival programme in 2024 as part of BAW Featured:
+The following projects and project spaces were part of the festival programme in 2025 as part of the Featured section: